 When looking at the types of machining equipment that Axis Fabrication has in-house, the acronym “CNC” comes up frequently.
 CNC stands for “Computer Numerical Control”, and is an alternative to manual production equipment.
 CNC involves pre-programmed software that controls factory tools and machinery.
 It is necessary for live operators to prompt and guide the commands of machining tools; however, they aren’t involved with the direct machining of pieces like the use manual machines requires.
-CNC machines may look like normal computers, but the programs and consoles involved make them unique.
+Finally, CNC machines may look like normal computers, but the programs and consoles involved make them unique.

 CNC Programming and Part Design

-2D or 3D computer-aided design, CAD, helps create part designs.
+Furthermore, 2D or 3D computer-aided design, CAD, helps create part designs.
 CAM converts the design into code for the part program.
 Consequently, CNC machining is fully automated.
 CAD software designates part dimensions and CAM (computer-aided manufacturing) converts the material into the final product.
 A given workpiece could require many machining tools, such as milling or cutting.
 The ability to perform several functions in one cell increases productivity by accomplishing many tasks quickly in succession.
 Luckily, one part program controls all functions.
-CNC allows production of parts that would be difficult or impossible to replicate manually.
+Above all, CNC allows production of parts that would be difficult or impossible to replicate manually.